AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-copy.md

 ---
-description: Describes how to copy a segment in the Segment Manager
+description: Describes how to copy a segment in the Segment manager
 title: Copy segments
 feature: Segmentation
 exl-id: a7e8fd95-bb22-4961-8aac-a898faca50cd